SMosegaard/cds-lang/assignments/assignment-4/README.md

 ## Discussion

 First of all, it's important to acknowledge the predictive nature of the emotional labels.
 As human language is nuanced and complex, sentences can convey multiple emotions simultaneously.
 Therefore, the emotion score with the highest value for a given sentence is selected as the emotional label.
-This approach might also explain the prominence of the emotion neutral, as emotions can be discrete and subtle, and anger, which is a very dominant emotion compared to for example fear, that could be expressed very differently.
+This approach might also explain the prominence of the emotions neutral and anger.
+As emotions can be discrete and subtle, many sentences might possess some neutrality.
+Contrary, the emotion anger is very dominant compared to for example fear, that could be expressed very differently.

-Removing the neutral class or plotting the other emotions independently could offer further insights into the emotional landscape of the series.
-This could shedd light on nuances that might be obscured by the dominant presence of the emotion neutral.
+It would have been interesting to remove the predominant neutral class or simply plot the emotions independently, This could possibly shed light on nuances that might be obscured by the dominant presence of the emotion neutral and possibly offer further insights into the emotional landscape of the series.

 Another limitation could be the varying lenght's of the seasons, as all emotion labels seem to fade gradually as the story progresses towards the end.
 The first five seasons are over twice as long as season 8, with which they may exhibit greater diversity in emotional expression thus potentially impacts the distribution of emotions observed.
 Plotting the results against season length could provide clarity on whether the observed patterns simply is a reflection of these variations.